intelligent-environments-lab/utx000/reports/bpeace2-operation-check.md

 ### General Notes
 The RTC did not come back with the beacon and checking the dates, there were problems with it from the beginning.
 The 06/08 data file which corresponds to the date I sent the beacon out looks to have been over-written starting at 16:22 which would be an apporximate time to when I stopped the initial calibration and packed up the device.
 Regardless, the device was supposed to be in transit between 06/08 and 06/09 but has data recorded continuously from 06/08 to 06/09.

+The sensor arrived at 10:07 on 06/09 so if we assume that the participant plugged the device in around 11:00, we can add to the time it started recording so that the first measurement is at 11:00 am on 06/09.
+This corresponds to 1118 minutes and should be fine since the participant did NOT move and the beacon was plugged in the entire time.

 ### Sensor Notes
 Sensors seemed to be working just fine other than the time mix-up
 - RTC: Gone - need to attach a new one